SaintRod/multi-lang-project-template/README.md

 ### R

-- uses the renv package manage dependencies
+- uses the renv package to manage dependencies
 - tests are housed under ./tests

 ## Similar works